FusionAuth/fusionauth-site/site/_posts/2020-11-30-gnap-next-gen-oauth.md

 ### Built-in identity

-Unlike OAuth2, an authorization framework which no concept of identity, GNAP includes such features.
+Unlike OAuth2, an authorization framework with no concept of identity, GNAP includes such features.

 A client may request information about the owner of a resource in the initial grant request.
 If the AS determines that the owner has granted permission to release this information, either actively or passively, it can be returned.